GetClaw vs AgentClaw

 Who should choose GetClaw instead of AgentClaw?

-Choose GetClaw when the buyer wants broader OpenClaw-style workspace utility, a more explicit upgrade path, and a stronger story around private hosted infrastructure rather than just fast one-agent deployment.
+Choose GetClaw when your team wants broader OpenClaw-style workspace utility, a more explicit upgrade path, and a stronger story around private hosted infrastructure rather than just fast one-agent deployment.

 How current are the AgentClaw details?